gvwilson/thirdbit/src/fiction/santas/index.md

 >
 > You probably think this is a Christmas story because of the santas,
 > but it's not:
-> it's about right and wrong and figuring out who you are
+> it's about right and wrong and figuring out who you are.
-> and how when one door opens another closes and vice versa.
-> There are many footnotes and explosions but only one kiss.
+> There are many footnotes and explosions but only one kiss,
-> Oh,
 > and if you need someone to hold your hand during the scary bits
 > you're out of luck.
 > I'm just a book, and we don't have hands.